xmartlabs/Eureka/README.md

 In this case we are hiding and showing whole sections.

-To accomplish this each row has an `hidden` variable of optional type `Condition` which can be set using a function or `NSPredicate`.
+To accomplish this each row has a `hidden` variable of optional type `Condition` which can be set using a function or `NSPredicate`.

 #### Hiding using a function condition